hashgraph/hedera-block-node/simulator/README.md

 3. Start the BlockStreamSimulatorApp, contains the orchestration of the different parts of the simulation using generic interfaces and handles the rate of streaming and the exit conditions.

 The BlockStreamSimulatorApp consumes other services that are injected using DaggerComponent, these are:
-1. generator: responsible for generating blocks, exposes a single interface `BlockStreamManager` and several implementations
+1. **generator:** responsible for generating blocks, exposes a single interface `BlockStreamManager` and several implementations
-    a.
-BlockAsDirBlockStreamManager: generates blocks from a directory, each folder is a block, and block-items are single 'blk' or 'blk.gz' files.
+   1. BlockAsDirBlockStreamManager: generates blocks from a directory, each folder is a block, and block-items are single 'blk' or 'blk.gz' files.
-    b.
-BlockAsFileBlockStreamManager: generates blocks from a single file, each file is a block, used to the format of the CN recordings. (since it loads blocks on memory it can stream really fast, really useful for simple streaming tests)
+   2. BlockAsFileBlockStreamManager: generates blocks from a single file, each file is a block, used to the format of the CN recordings. (since it loads blocks on memory it can stream really fast, really useful for simple streaming tests)
-    c.
-BlockAsFileLargeDataSets: similar to BlockAsFileBLockStreamManager, but designed to work with GB folders with thousands of big blocks (since it has a high size block and volume of blocks, is useful for performace, load and stress testing)
+   3. BlockAsFileLargeDataSets: similar to BlockAsFileBLockStreamManager, but designed to work with GB folders with thousands of big blocks (since it has a high size block and volume of blocks, is useful for performace, load and stress testing)
-2. grpc: responsible for the communication with the Block-Node, currently only has 1 interface `PublishStreamGrpcClient` and 1 Implementation, however also exposes a `PublishStreamObserver'
+2. **grpc:** responsible for the communication with the Block-Node, currently only has 1 interface `PublishStreamGrpcClient` and 1 Implementation, however also exposes a `PublishStreamObserver'

 ## Configuration